 Each major US wireless carrier has its own messaging policies, filtering algorithms, and enforcement practices.
 Understanding the differences helps you optimize deliverability.

 T-Mobile is the most aggressive filter.
 T-Mobile implemented A2P 10DLC requirements earlier and more strictly than the other carriers.
-Unregistered A2P traffic is heavily filtered — most unregistered business messages to T-Mobile subscribers are silently dropped (the sender receives no error, but the message never arrives).
+Unregistered A2P traffic is heavily filtered and typically disappears without any delivery error back to the sender.
 Even registered traffic is subject to content filtering that scans for spam indicators: URL shorteners (bit.ly links are frequently flagged), excessive capitalization, phrases common in spam (“ACT NOW,” “FREE,” “WINNER”), and messages that lack opt-out language.
 T-Mobile also charges the highest per-message surcharges.
 The takeaway: if your messages deliver reliably on T-Mobile, they will deliver everywhere.

 AT&T requires A2P 10DLC registration and filters unregistered traffic, but their filtering has historically been slightly less aggressive than T-Mobile’s.
 AT&T’s filtering focuses more on volume patterns (sudden spikes in message volume from a single number) and less on content keywords.
 AT&T also enforces opt-out compliance — if a subscriber replies “STOP” and your system continues sending, AT&T may block your number at the carrier level.